3 Safety Tips for Women Driving Alone

 Be Aware When Entering and Exiting Your Car

-Another safety tip for women driving solo is to keep your eyes peeled when getting to or leaving your car.
+Another safety tip for women driving solo with a New York drivers license is to keep your eyes peeled when getting to or leaving your car.
 If a stranger wants to mess with you, they’re most likely to do so when you’re getting into or out of your car.
 Be sure to check your backseat before entering—you never know when someone will get the idea to steal something by waiting in the backseat until you get back.
 Also, choose where you park carefully.
 Go for open, well-lit areas with other people nearby so even at night you’re safe.

 Be Smart About Responding to Strangers